Language

 • If you currently have an ACA plan and qualify for additional financial assistance, you may have a lower monthly cost no later than Sept.
 1, 2021.
 You may also be eligible for health plans with more benefits at a lower cost.

-Key dates for getting Marketplace coverage for 2022 during Open Enrollment
+Key dates for getting Marketplace coverage during Open Enrollment

 the four metal categories for plans on the Health Insurance Marketplace (Obamacare) are platinum, gold, silver and bronze